gica3618/pythonradex/docs/index.rst

 Accelerated Lamda Iteration (ALI)
 ------------------------------------

-The task of computing the mean radiation field knowing the source function is generally represented with a 'Lambda Operator' like this:
+The task of computing the mean radiation field from the source function is generally represented with a 'Lambda Operator' like this:

 .. math::
     J_\nu = \Lambda(S_\nu)

 We mentioned earlier that the SE equations are solved iteratively.
 This approach falls into the class of Lamda Iteration methods.
 A first guess of the level population (which determines :math:`S_\nu`) is made.
 The :math:`\Lambda` operator allows to compute :math:`J_\nu`.
-From this, an updated :math:`S_\nu` can be determined.
+From this, an updated :math:`S_\nu` can be determined from the SE equations.
 And so on, until convergence is reached.
 In our case, the Lambda operator is given by

 .. math::
     J_\nu=\Lambda(S_\nu)=\beta(S_\nu) I_\mathrm{ext}+(1-\beta(S_\nu))S_\nu

 where :math:`I_\mathrm{ext}` is the external field.
 However, the Lambda Iteration method is known to converge extremely slowly at large optical depth.
 In fact, one can easily be fooled to think that convergence is reached, while in reality one is far from convergence.
-Without going into detail, the basic reason is that the number of iterations corresponds to the number scattering events that are treated.
+Without going into detail, the basic reason is that the number of iterations corresponds to the number of scattering events that are treated.
 For large optical depth, a photon is scattered many times before it exits the cloud.
 Thus, many iterations are necessary.

 There is a method to circumvent this problem known as Accelerated Lambda Iteration (ALI).
 Details can be found in [Rybicki91]_ and the lectures notes of Dullemond_, sections 4.4 and 7.8--7.10.
 The basic idea is to decompose the Lambda opertor like this: